 This type of offense can hurt your chances of getting a job, getting custody of your children, or worse—and because a domestic battery conviction is not eligible for supervision under Illinois law, you can’t expunge it from your record later.

 Mr. Fakhoury is a former Cook County Prosecutor, and he’ll examine every angle of your case to make sure the truth comes out.
 You deserve tough, aggressive representation in your corner—and The Law Offices of Matt Fakhoury can provide it.

-Call us at 847-920-4540 for a free domestic violence defense consultation.
+Call us at 847-920-4540 for a free DV defense consultation.
 One of the best choices you can make after a domestic violence arrest is getting the right lawyer on your side, so call us now.